cicalese/docker-wikifarm/README.md

 build_wikifarm.sh
 1. `instances`: instance files for the wikis, including configuration, branding (i.e. logo and favicon), and images
-1. `extensions`: the extensions directory.
-This allows you to manage extensions on the host.
+1. `extensions`: the extensions directory, allowing management of extensions on the host
+1. `backups`: wiki SQL dumps created by the `backup_wiki_database.sh` script

 ### wikifarm